How to learn Korean.

 My main tip when studying Korean is to enjoy the process.
 Even though might not feel like you’re improving I can bet my bottom dollar you are.
 Make some daily vlogs of yourself speaking, or a YouTube channel to record the process.
 When you look back you will be amazed at how far you’ve come.

 Also remember that everyone learns at different speeds and you should find a pace that you’re comfortable with.
 If you can only do thirty minutes a day, don’t sweat it.
 You’re not competing for first place.
 As I tell myself, learning is a life long mission and the more you have fun with it, the easier it will be.

 Another tip: If you can afford try and find study buddy or a tutor.
 It’s easy to mispronounce words and you’ll never realize until someone points it out.
 If you can’t find anyone around you then use:

 Or, you could use: Hellotalk.

 How To Lean Korean Fast

-One thing that helped me learn Korean was TTMIK’S products.
+One thing that helped me learn Korean was TTMIK’S materials.
 Especially their online lessons.
-I supplemented their online lessons with their books and it really gave me a solid footing.
+I supplemented their online lessons with their books, and it really gave me a solid footing.